We want to help you to understand health insurance so you can make the most of your health plan.

 Health Insurance: A contract that requires your health insurer to pay some or all of your healthcare costs in exchange for a premium.

-Health Insurance Marketplace: The section of the Exchange that is specifically for individuals to purchase health plans for themselves and/or their families.
+Health Insurance Marketplace: The section of the federal Exchange where individuals can purchase health plans for themselves and/or their families.
+See Virginia Insurance Marketplace.

 Health Insurance Portability and Accountability Act of 1996 (HIPAA): The law that sets standards regarding the security and privacy of person health information.